ashish2199/simple-react-form/README.md

 Features

+- Allows you to create forms using [JSON Schema](https://json-schema.org) for specifying the form's data model.

 - Allows you to create multiple forms without the need of manually controlling their values and validations.
     - Support for creating multiple forms using `<Form>` and `<Field>` components.
     - Validation and state handled through redux.